Hydrogeologist

 Skills

-- the ability to visualise geology and conceptualise groundwater flow in three dimensions
+- ability to visualise geological formations and conceptualise groundwater flow in three dimensions

-- the skill of drawing conclusions from incomplete information
+- skill in drawing conclusions from incomplete information

 - commercial awareness